ssube/taleweave-ai/README.md

 ## TODOs

+- figure out the human input syntax for actions
-- admin panel in web UI
+- make an admin panel in web UI
-- store long-term memory for actors in vector DB
+- store long-term memory for actors in a vector DB (RAG and all that)
 - generate and simulate should probably be async

+### Things That Are Bad

+1. Why are the `generate` and `simulate` functions not async?
+   1. Because I had written them before I realized they should be
+2. Why is the web client in Typescript and React?
+   1. Because I have a template for that and it was easy to set up

+### Things That Are Good

+1. The system is largely event-driven
+2. Each server or bot has its own thread (for error handling)
+3. Remote players can be implemented with any client, since they use a queue